 The runners and riders for PM if Liz Truss is ousted as Tory leader

+Meanwhile, Andrew Bridgen, the MP for North West Leicestershire, told the Telegraph: "We cannot carry on like this.
+Our country, its people and our party deserve better."

+Earlier on Sunday, Crispin Blunt, the veteran MP for Reigate, urged the Prime Minister to resign "now".

-Tory MPs are “circulating a smorgasbord” of names for who could replace Liz Truss in Number 10, a senior ally of hers has admitted.
+Tory MPs are “circulating a smorgasbord” of names for who could replace Ms Truss in Number 10, a senior ally of hers has admitted.

-Nadine Dorries, the former culture secretary, hit out at colleagues for looking to “foist” a new leader of the country on the public.

-Her remarks reflect how Westminster’s tearooms are abuzz with chatter over possible successors to the Prime Minister.

-Senior backbenchers have told The Telegraph that they want to avoid another “tortuous” leadership contest if Ms Truss is ousted.

-That would mean enough Conservative MPs coalescing around a unity candidate to avoid the need to go to the party membership.

-Here we look at the runners and riders for the next Tory leader, according to the odds being offered by leading bookmaker Paddy Power.
+Here we look at the runners and riders for the next Tory leader and the latest odds by Sky Bet.

 Rishi Sunak